Virginia Tech® home

 When photographing or filming a video in private/non-public settings (i.e., classrooms, labs, workspaces, etc), photographers/videographers should coordinate in advance with the appropriate contacts.

-Photographers/videographers should make their presence known in the private/ non-public space prior to photographing/filming to allow students to opt out if they so choose.
+Photographers/videographers should make their presence known in the private/ non-public space prior to photographing/filming to allow students to opt-out if they so choose.
 When space allows, those who opt out may move out of the frame to avoid being filmed or photographed; however, they should not be asked or expected to leave the space or forgo their opportunity to participate in the event/activity.
+Obtaining releases in these situations is highly encouraged in case marketing uses are later identified.

 Release form practices — gathering, signing, and storing